✨ Diwali Deal: 25% OFF + 2-Year Price Lock For New Users! 🎉 Limited Time Offer — Sign Up Now 🪔

 • The sand is the work that usually disturbs you during your workday

-• The rocks are crucial tasks that you must finish by the end of your workday.
+• The rocks are crucial tasks that you must finish daily.

 • Categorize your tasks into sand, rocks, and pebbles.